-As at the date of this Offering Circular, the Board consists of one Executive Director and six Non-Executive Directors, of whom five are independent.
-Mr Peter Coates is not considered as independent, due to his employment by the Group in 2013 and since he was first appointed to the Board in 2011.
+As at the date of this Offering Circular, the Board consists of one Executive Director and eight Non-Executive Directors, of whom six are independent.
+The Chairman and Mr Peter Coates are not considered as independent, the latter due to his employment by the Group in 2013.

 The Company is committed to high standards of corporate governance.
 In accordance with the UK Listing Rules, the Company states every year in its annual report whether it has complied in full with the UK Corporate Governance Code.
-The statement sets out the reason for any non-compliance under the 'Comply or Explain'
+The statement sets out the reason for any non-compliance under the 'Comply or Explain' principles.

-principles.
 As at the date of this Offering Circular, the Company believes that it complies with all provisions of the UK Corporate Governance Code.

 One of the Board's central objectives has been to oversee an orderly management succession.
-Over the past three years, the Group has seen the retirement of the leaders of substantially all its commodity departments.
+Over the past two years, the Group has seen the retirement of the senior business leaders of a number of commodity departments.
+The Group announced in December 2020 that that Mr Glasenberg will retire as CEO and as a member of the Board during the first half of 2021 and will be succeeded by Gary Nagle.